-“This really changes everything when planning the timing of delivery,” Said Dr. Greg J. Marchand, a leading OBGYN in Mesa, AZ.
-“Whereas it was previously standard to just wait for labor whenever it would occur, there is no denying this very high level of scientific evidence.
+“I was always taught in my training that it was best to wait for labor, no matter how long that took.”
+Said Dr. Marchand, a leading Arizona OBGYN.
+“I was taught that the way to maximize the patient’s chance of a vaginal delivery was to avoid induction and let the woman go into labor naturally.
+We couldn’t have been more wrong!
 If you’re pregnant with your first baby, and you want to have your baby vaginally, you should be induced no later than 39 weeks.
-For years, all Obstetricians, certainly including myself, have been counselling our patients that they should wait for labor.
+For years, all Obstetricians, including myself, have been counselling our patients that they should wait for labor.
 At least for first time mothers, this is now clearly not the best idea.”

 Cervical dilation or “ripeness”, refers to how open, or how soft the cervix is.
 Up until this point many Obstetricians would use this solely as the determinant for when to induce labor.
-The study was published at the annual meeting of Society for Maternal Fetal Medicine this last month in Dallas Texas.
-It was sponsored by the National Institute of Health and prospectively reviewed the outcome of greater than 6000 births of first time mothers.
+The study was sponsored by the National Institute of Health and prospectively reviewed the outcome of greater than 6000 births of first time mothers.
 About half of those mothers were scheduled for induction at 39 weeks, the other half were left to go into labor naturally whenever it would come.
 The surprising outcome was a 16% decrease in cesarean section in the women in the electively induced arm of the study.
-Also the electively induced group has lower rates of high blood pressure and pre-eclampsia (A disease of pregnancy.)
 The babies born to the electively induced babies also had a lower incidence of respiratory problems, and overall needed help breathing less often than the babies in the “natural labor” arm.

 Dr. Marchand went on to explain that this research will greatly change the way doctors counsel their pregnant patients at time of delivery, and that it will result in many more women being induced at 39 weeks gestation.

 Dr. Greg J. Marchand is an OBGYN specializing in Minimally Invasive Surgery in Phoenix Arizona’s East Valley.
-To learn more about Dr. Marchand go to www.GregMarchandMD.Com
+To learn more about Dr. Marchand’s research, please visit: www.GregMarchandMD.Com